A Study in Pink: Allusions

-The feverish shout of "The game, Mrs. Hudson, is on!" is a reference to a line in "The Adventure of the Abbey Grange", "The game is afoot", which is frequently accredited to Holmes in adaptations.
-In the 2013 mini-episode "Many Happy Returns", a newspaper headline tantalisingly reads "The game is back on" as a harbinger of the character's imminent return.

-The cabbie is dying of a brain aneurysm, while the murderer in A Study in Scarlet is dying of an aortic aneurysm.

-Watson's reference in the final scene to having been shot in the shoulder but developing a psychosomatic limp in the leg is an allusion to a continuity error in the Conan Doyle stories: in the original A Study in Scarlet Watson's injury is said to be in his shoulder, but in Conan Doyle's later Holmes stories, it is said to be in his leg.

-The second murder victim's name is James Phillimore, a reference to a case Holmes failed to solve in "The Problem of Thor Bridge".

-The text messages Holmes sends Watson are taken nearly word for word from a telegram Holmes sends Watson in "The Adventure of the Creeping Man".

-The case Holmes is working on when he meets Watson involves a guilty brother with a green ladder.
-This is an apparent reference to an unfinished story found after Conan Doyle's death since completed as "The Adventure of the Tall Man" and included (sometimes as only the original outline) in some editions of the Sherlock Holmes Apocrypha.

 Production

 The story was originally filmed as a 60-minute pilot for Sherlock, directed by Coky Giedroyc.
 It was planned to be broadcast in mid- to late 2009.
 The intention was to produce a full series should the pilot prove to be successful.
 However, the first version of the pilot – reported to have cost £800,000 – led to rumours within the BBC and wider media that Sherlock was a potential disaster.
 The BBC decided not to transmit the pilot, requesting a reshoot and a total of three 90-minute episodes.
 The newly shot episode, says journalist Mark Lawson, was "substantially expanded and rewritten, and completely reimagined in look, pace and sound".
 The first series of Sherlock was produced in reverse order; "A Study in Pink" was the last of the three to be produced.
 This was because episode writer and co-creator Steven Moffat was busy with the fifth series of Doctor Who.
 Background information on Sherlock and Mycroft's relationship was cut out of the final episode as it was viewed as giving too much away.
 For the pilot, the roles of Sally Donovan and Angelo were portrayed by Zawe Ashton and Joseph Long respectively but were portrayed by Vinette Robinson and Stanley Townsend in the hour-and-a-half episode.